 Quality of Life grant program

-The School of Science is pleased to launch a two-year pilot Science Quality of Life (SQoL) program designed to build community within the school, promote inclusiveness for students, staff, and faculty of diverse identities, backgrounds, and abilities, and support the physical, emotional, and intellectual well-being of our community members.
+The School of Science is pleased to offer the Science Quality of Life (SQoL) program designed to build community within the school, promote inclusiveness for students, staff, and faculty and support the well-being of our community members.
 The program’s goals are to:

-- Provide faculty, staff and students opportunities to interact and socialize outside of the current research driven seminar series and other department-based events.
+- Provide faculty, staff and students opportunities to interact and socialize outside of the current research-driven activities and events.

 - Improve communications and outreach.